acend/container-basics-training/content/en/docs/03/_index.md

 Every time you connect yourself to a container you will always be the user that was defined in the Dockerfile.
 {{% /alert %}}

-Now that we are connected let's find out if the MariaDB is working...
+Now that we are connected, let's find out if the MariaDB is working...

 ```bash
 mysql -uroot -pmy-secret-pw